intellicasa/ioBroker.blauberg-ventilation/README.md

 ## blauberg-ventilation adapter for ioBroker

 Adapter for integrating your Blauberg vents.
-Test

 ## Developer manual